 Spoiler alert: It’s more than “They’re annoying.”

 In theory, display advertisements are pictures or videos placed on a website that attract eyeballs to your brand.
-Yet in practice, display ads have an average CTR of 0.05%.
+Yet in practice, display ads have an average CTR of less than 0.6%.
 Still worse, is that 86% of consumers suffer from “banner blindness,” a phenomenon where they pay zero attention to online ads.
 Obviously this hurts digital advertisers.
 So, let’s learn why people are ignoring your display ads and what causes “banner blindness.”

 Especially pop-ups.
 70% of Americans are annoyed by pop-up ads, including email subscriptions and gated content forms.
 Also: 82% of people have closed a webpage because of an autoplaying video ad.
 Effective ads must be unobtrusive and integrate seamlessly into a site.